 Puppy potty training (or even training an adult dog you’ve rescued) is rarely easy peasy.
 If you’ve been trying for weeks yet still never know what might be waiting for you when you wake up in the morning, it may be time for a fresh approach—or several!
-We went to dog training experts to find out their secrets for house training a dog.
-They all agreed on one thing—house training a dog, any dog, takes consistency and patience.
+We went to dog training experts to find out their puppy tips and secrets for how to potty train your dog to go outside.
+They all agreed on one thing—puppy potty training takes consistency and patience.
 Beyond that, here are eight ideas to consider.

-Find your dog’s motivation.
-Understanding what drives and motivates your dog is important when it comes to puppy potty training, says Mike Ritland, a dog trainer based in Cooper, Texas, who’s worked with the U.S. military and celebrities for 18 years.
+Understanding what drives and motivates dog behavior is important when it comes to puppy potty training, says Mike Ritland, a dog trainer based in Cooper, Texas, who’s worked with the U.S. military and celebrities for 18 years.
 “If you have a dog who’s ball driven—who nearly loses it every time you go to grab a ball—use that as a reward [for going to the bathroom outside],” explains Ritland.
 “If it’s food, then bring a small treat.
 Affection?
 Treat her to a good scratching session.”

-Help them find the right spot.
-It’s a little gross, but Thomas says this trick can turn things around when you’re house training a dog who’s having a hard time catching on.
+It’s a little gross, but Thomas says this trick can turn things around when you’re house training a dog who’s having a hard time catching on to the dog behavior.
 Clean up any accident—liquid or solid—with a paper towel.
 Put the paper towel in a zip-top bag.
 Next time you take your dog out, bring the bag.
 Open it up and put it on the ground where you want your dog to go.
 “Let him sniff the paper towel and don’t let him move too far away from it,” adds Thomas.
 Can’t quite come around to this?
-You can always look into Simple Solution Puppy Aid Training Spray, which can be used outdoors, or Simple Solution Pee Post.
+You can always look into Simple Solution Puppy Aid Training Spray, which can be used outdoors or on dog potty pads, or try the Simple Solution Pee Post for your outdoor area.

-Keep expectations realistic.
-House training a puppy can take longer than trying to train an adult dog.
+How long does it take to potty train a puppy?
+Well, house-training a puppy can take longer than trying to train an adult dog.
 “A puppy does not biologically or anatomically have the ability to withhold defecating or urinating as long as an adult dog,” notes Ritland.
 Figuring out where you want him to go, not so much when, is the trick at first for puppy potty training.
 (The same is often true of senior dogs.)
-Potty pads, such as Frisco Premium Potty Pads are especially made to attract dogs, so that question of “where?” becomes a non-issue.
+Dog potty pads, such as Frisco Premium Potty Pads are especially made to attract dogs, so that question of “where?” becomes a non-issue.
 Reusable indoor potties, such as Wee-Wee Patch Indoor Potty, can be an environmentally friendly option.
-As any new puppy parent can tell you, though, a few accidents are virtually unavoidable in the early days when house training a puppy.
+As any new puppy parent can tell you, though, a few accidents are virtually unavoidable in the early days when house-training a puppy.
 Be prepared to save your rug or couch by picking up a stain remover made specifically for this purpose, such as Nature’s Miracle No More Marking Pet Stain & Odor Remover.

-Be predictable.
-Timing is key when house training a puppy, though not necessarily clock time.
+Timing is key when house-training a puppy, though not necessarily clock time.
 What’s important is keeping the steps in your dog’s routine in the same order every day.
-And don’t feed her before you take her out to potty, no matter how big those puppy eyes get.
+And don’t feed her dog food before you take her out to potty, no matter how big those puppy eyes get.
 “If you feed her first, she will have much less motivation to go out,” notes Thomas.
 “But once she knows what to expect, you will have a dog who will do what you need her to, without much effort.”